pramod1914/Codeforces-Solution/README.md

 # Solutions of codeforces question
-I am starting to lear github so I am changing the file.
+I am starting to lear github so I am dam i am good at it nfjkbjfbshjb d nm fndm.